Hertz Global Holdings Reports First Quarter 2020 Financial Results

 Vehicle Utilization ("Utilization")

-Vehicle Utilization is calculated by dividing Transaction Days by Available Car Days.
+Vehicle Utilization represents the ratio of Transaction Days to Available Car Days.
 This metric is important to management and investors as it is the measurement of the proportion of vehicles that are being used to generate revenues relative to fleet capacity.

 SOURCE Hertz Global Holdings, Inc.

 For further information: Investor Relations: Leslie Hunziker, (239) 301-6800, firstname.lastname@example.org; Media: Hertz Media Relations, (239) 301-6300, email@example.com